 A termination T1 has two audio streams with identities 1 and 2 which use different codecs.
 They are grouped with the FID semantics [IETD RFC 5888].
 At a time only one of the streams is carrying data in each direction while the other one is muted in that direction.
 This is dependent on the codec choice by the end user equipment which can change dynamically.
 The MGC has defined a group representative: 8.
 Requesting an an/apv [H.248.7] signal on stream 8 to play an audio announcement should result in the announcement being sent in the stream which is carrying data at the moment.

+Example 3:

+A termination T1 has one video stream and two audio streams with identities 1, 2 and 3 grouped with the SRF (Single Reservation Flow) semantics [IETF RFC 3524].
+Thus resource reservation using RSVP and policy enforcing is applied to the complete group.
+The MGC has defined a group representative: 8.
+In order to send RSVP messages related to all grouped streams, the MGC should set the signals of the rsvp package [H.248.65], e.g. rsvp/path in the group representative, i.e. stream 8.

+Note: RSVP sessions are normally defined by the triplet destination address, protocol ID, destination port.
+For the identification of the session related to grouped media see [IETF RFC 3524].

 [End Correction]

 [Begin Correction]